christianandredietrich/iOS-SDK/properties.md

 ### NXPropertyMinBufferDuration

-The minumum duration of prefetch buffer to resume filling buffer.
+The minimum duration of prefetch buffer to resume filling buffer.
 If the duration of filling buffer is less than this value, filling buffer will be resumed until buffer status meets the condition of `MAX_BUFFER_RATE` or `MAX_BUFFER_DURATION`.

 - Type: unsigned integer
 - Unit: second